 The Plague Year: We make sense of COVID by watching pandemic movies, breaking down how mask-resistance connects to toxic masculinity, dissecting dancing doctor Tik Toks, assessing Anti-Vaxxers, and diving into the Plague Archives.

-The Right Wing: We explore right-wing performances in pop culture, whether it’s online male supremacy and the roots of the “incel” phenomenon; how “trolling the libs” uses conservative grievance to produce All American Fascism; and what conspiracy theorists reveal about the right-wing mindset, from John Birch to QAnon; and how the self-identified “cancelled” are performing bullshit rhetorical moves around academic free speech.
+The Right Wing: We explore right-wing performances in pop culture, whether it’s online male supremacy and the roots of the “incel” phenomenon; how “trolling the libs” uses conservative grievance to produce All American Fascism; what conspiracy theorists reveal about the right-wing mindset, from John Birch to QAnon; and how the self-identified “cancelled” are performing bullshit rhetorical moves around academic free speech.

 Mob Boss Trump: A two-part episode where we show how mafia narratives led to Trump’s rise.